michi84o/AccessBattle/README.md

 - Newtonsoft.Json by James Newton-King

 Warning!
 This program uses encryption for the connection to the server.
 Please check if this is legal in your country before using this program.

+This software is GPL v3 licensed!
+If you use any of the code you must release your code under GPL v3 as well.
+I'm NOT taking donations of any kind.
+I do not accept pull requests until I have released version 1.0.

 Special thanks:
 5pb. and Nitroplus for creating Steins;Gate